sjockers/simonjockers.de/projects/index.md

 title: Portfolio
 ---

-I design and build web applications and interactive news graphics.
+I design and build web apps and interactive news graphics.
 Below are some projects I have worked on recently.